Dr Lucy Tyler

 - Creative Connections Coordinator

-TeachingI teach across a range of undergraduate modules, including practical modules (Making Meaning, Creative Practice: Theatre, Ensemble Practices) as well as theoretical modules (Alternative Forms in Theatre).
-Ensemble Practices is a Year 3 critical optional module based on my current research.
-I supervise Advanced Practical Projects in Theatre, including both scripted and devised work and, each year, I also supervise a large-scale first year practice-based project in theatre.
+TeachingI teach across a range of undergraduate and postgraduate modules, including practical modules as well as theoretical modules in Theatre and Performance, and across a number of shared modules in Theatre and Performance, and across a number of shared modules with Television and Film.
+I supervise Advanced Practical Projects in Theatre, including both scripted and devised work and, each year, I also supervise a number of large-scale performances.

 - Member of the Theatre and Performance Research Association (TaPRA)